TechCrunch

 Shelf.Network

 To see the startups pitching on October 5, you can snag an exhibitor pass for just $25.
-It’ll get you access to the pitch-off, breakout sessions from Chargepoint and access to visit all of the early stage mobility startups in the expo for all the days of TC Sessions: Mobility.
+It’ll get you access to the pitch-off, breakout sessions from ChargePoint and access to visit all of the early-stage mobility startups in the expo for all the days of TC Sessions: Mobility.
 But if you really want to take it to the next level, get an all-access General Admission ticket for $195 that gives you access to the main stage speakers, networking and a complementary Extra Crunch membership (worth $99).
 But you’ll need to grab your tickets before Monday, October 5th when prices increase!